RS-PYTHON/rs-server/docs/doc/users/functionalities.md

 Using the endpoints described below, a user shall be able to:

--   Create / Read / Update / Delete a STAC feature.
+-   Create / Read / Update / Delete a STAC item.

--   Create / Read / Update / Delete a collection of STAC features.
+-   Create / Read / Update / Delete a collection of STAC items.

--   Search details of existing catalogs, features and collections.
+-   Search details of existing items and collections.

 Create a collection
 -------------------